ManoloiuAlexandru/Lessons/README.md

 Also in here you can see the difference between C++ and Python.

 Update: Now you can see the difference between Java and Python.</br>
-Update: All the codes in this repo will be updated soon the code will be more clear and clean.
+Update: All the codes in this repo will be updated soon.
+The code will be more clear and clean.</br>